Joe Gonzalez - Home Page Slide Show - Mickey Strand - Veterans Series

 mickey,strand,photograph,nik

-Joe Gonzalez - Home - Mickey Strand - Veterans Series
+Joe Gonzalez - Home Page Slide Show - Mickey Strand - Veterans Series

 US Army PFC World War 2 Joe Ray Gonzalez, Private First Class, was born on 22 April 1926.
 Making him 96 years old in a few days, his lucky number, he served in the US Army as an infantryman with the 96th Infantry Division ‘aka’ The Deadeyes.
 Joe enlisted on 18 Sep 44 and attended boot camp and initial training at Camp Roberts before joining the 96th.
 The Deadeyes served in campaigns along the Pacific front, including Leyte's battle on an island in the Philippines, the Ryukyu Island, and later into the Island of Okinawa, where Joe joined the Deadeyes who earned the Presidential Unit Citation.
 Joe joined the 96th and landed 12 days into the battle of Okinawa as replacement troops.
 He recalled his first night in a foxhole and the companionship of his fellow Mexican service members who helped him through this tough first night.
 Joe earned his Combat Infantry Badge (CIB) on 22 May, 45, and was relieved of combat operations when the island was secured.
 Joe did not have enough points accumulated to come home yet.
 He was transferred to the Philippines with the 98th, where he served the remainder of his enlistment, returning home in December of 1946 for demobilization.
 Joe was one of fourteen children in his family; three of his brothers served during World War 2.
 His brothers Jess and Art served with the US Navy, and his brother John was an MP with the Army's Air Corps.
 Joe received the Asiatic Pacific Campaign Medal, Philippine Liberation Ribbon, Good Conduct Medal, Philippine Independence Ribbon, and the World War 2 Victory Medal.